robimengote/BigQuery-DBT-ETL-Pipeline/README.md

 ## 📌 Overview

-A **live, production-grade data pipeline** built on a real-world café point-of-sale (POS) dataset — the same data source used across this portfolio's pipeline projects.
+A **live, production-grade data pipeline** built on a real-world café point-of-sale (POS) dataset — the same data source used from the [last ETL pipeline project](https://github.com/robimengote/Amante-s-Supabase-Full-Cloud-ETL-Pipeline).

 This is not a static or simulated project.
 The pipeline runs on a schedule, processes real transactions, handles late-arriving and malformed data, and serves a live Power BI dashboard backed by Google BigQuery.